ingo/ingo.github.io/_recipes/baba_ganouj.md

 title: Baba Ganouj
 ---

-Tahini, olive oil, lemon
-  juice and garlic round it out.
+Tahini, olive oil, lemon juice and garlic round it out.
 Much more flavorful than the store-bought version.
 Serve with warm pita for dipping, raw vegetable crudites, or even on sandwiches in place of mayo.
-Grilling or broiling the eggplant imparts a delicious smoky essence, while the dip consistency comes from blending in tahini and olive oil.
-The eggplant can be cooked directly over a gas flame for the most smoky flavor before blending.

 ### Ingredients